Garrett96/docusite/README.md

 * Sign into [Vercel](https://vercel.com) with your GitHub account.
 Add vercel permissions to your repo & then deploy.
 * Passwords are on by default but can be turned off in `mkdocs.yml`
 * Adjust the colors in `custom.css`.
-* Page editing is currently markdown-only in an editor of your choice.
+* Page editing is currently in raw markdown in an editor of your choice.

 Note: The `Site` directory will always be overwritten when `mkdocs build` runs.
 You never need to touch that file.